chihming/DataTransformer/README.md

 ## Supported Encoding Method
 * `-cat` -- like one-hot encode, usually for categorical feature (supports for multi-labeled features)
 * `-num` -- directly use the value, usually for numerical data
-* `-sim` -- automatically get similar features as meta features
+* `-knn` -- automatically get similar features as meta features

 ## TODO Encoding Method